opinsys/puavo-primus/README.md

     sudo make install-ansible

-install and configure PostgreSQL using Ansilbe
+install and configure Ruby 2.2 and PostgreSQL using Ansible

     sudo make ansible